lucas7maciel/Huffer/decompressed/README.md

-# Decompressed Folder
+# Inputs Folder

-Here the files that were decompressed are stored.
+Add files of any type you want to compress here.
+They will be turned into .huff and stored in the _compressed_ folder.